Conrad Worrill: The Dr. Conrad Worrill Track and Field Center at Gately Park

-Chicago kids interested in track and field have better access to state-of-the-art running facilities thanks to the Dr. Conrad Worrill Track and Field Center at Gately Park, located at 10201 S. Cottage Grove Ave.
+The Dr. Conrad Worrill Track and Field Center at Gately Park is located at 10201 S. Cottage Grove Ave.
 Chicago.
-The center opened in 2021 after a 40-year effort by Worrill, a high school track athlete who lobbied mayors dating back to Harold Washington to build a better place for Chicago’s fastest kids to run.
+The center opened in 2021 after a 40-year effort by Worrill, a high school track athlete who lobbied mayors dating back to Harold Washington to build a designated place for Chicago’s kids to run.
 After plenty of false starts, then-Mayor Rahm Emanuel finally broke ground on the facility in 2018.
 The facility is also supported by a two-floor wing for After School Matters programs.
-The $54 million athletic center in Pullman opened in 2021 and has already helped level the playing field for the city’s budding track athletes, and it has turned the Far South Side into a national track and field hub.
+The $54 million athletic center in Pullman opened in 2021 and has helped level the playing field for the city’s budding track athletes, and it has turned the Far South Side into a national track and field hub.
 The 139,000-square-foot field house, free and open to the public, sports a hydraulically banked track, eight sprint lanes, two long and triple jump runways and pits, a pole-vault runway and high jump and discus areas, as well as a scoreboard and 3,500 seats for fans.

 Although Worrill was at the ground-breaking of the center, he died one year before its completion.